 written by Emma Morrow

-Chris Hale is the Program Manager for the Socio-Economics Group at Harte Research Institute for Gulf of Mexico Studies.
+Chris Hale is the Program Manager for the Community Resilience Group at Harte Research Institute for Gulf of Mexico Studies.
 She has a Bachelor of Science in Marine Biology from Millersville University and a Master’s in Marine and Environmental Science from the University of the Virgin Islands.
-Her experience in marine science and human dimensions support the ecosystem valuation work that the Group is well known for.

 Chris has been interested in marine science and environmental conservation from a young age.
 She grew up with four siblings in the suburbs of Philadelphia and recalls creation of their “nature club” (they collected bugs, rocks, and leaves) and annual trips to the seashore as influential.
 Chris did not follow a traditional academic trajectory, describing hers as a “curvy and winding path.”
 After completing her undergraduate work, she decided to travel the world to do seasonal, temporary, short-term internships and jobs related to marine science.
 One of her most memorable experiences during her days of world exploration was studying wild dolphins and other marine creatures in New Zealand.
 She loves the biodiversity of that region, as well as the communities and people.
 In the Maori language, Aotearoa is the name for the country, which can be translated to “land of the long white cloud.”
 Chris recalls those clouds while navigating the team’s small Alumacraft through the peaceful Marlborough Sounds, listening for the telltale sound of dolphins and whales spouting air through their blowholes.